gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 ![Monthly Seasonality](image-2.png)

-- The sales is highest during the month of May July, December and January
+- Sales are highest during the months of May, July, December, and January

 ## Prediction and Forecasting

+Every business needs to plan ahead.
+Knowing what will happen in the future is key to a successful business.
+Up until now, we have been looking at past sales data for insights.
+We will leverage this information to predict future sales using different Machine Learning algorithms.
+Most time series forecasting has been done using statistical/econometric algorithms.
+These models work perfectly fine when the dataset has fixed patterns but fail to capture complex patterns and scenarios.
+That is why we will be using tree-based machine learning algorithms to predict each store's sales.
+We will also use statistical time series models to forecast larger region-level and global-level sales.

+In the following sections, I will delve deeper into each technique.

 ### Machine Learning Models

+When using ML algorithms, we cannot directly use the time series data.
+All ML algorithms accept training data of shape n rows with m columns and target data with n rows and 1 column.
+There are certain algorithms that accept target data with multiple columns.

+At a bare minimum, we have to use today's data as training data and tomorrow's data as the target variable.

+To properly capture the patterns, we will be using the previous 30 days of data.
+We will go into detail about this in the upcoming Feature Engineering section.

+During my experiments I tried the following algorithms.

 1. Linear Regression
 1. Random Forest
 1. XGBoost
 1. LightGBM

+Out of all above algorithms, LightGBM has the lowest MAE and least inference time.

+#### Forecasting Techniques

+**Multi-step Forecasting**
+In this technique, we will use the previous 30 days data to predict the next 7 days data.
+This is a more complex technique and requires more feature engineering.
+As a future scope, I will be implementing this technique.

+**Recursive Multi-step Forecasting**
+Since this algorithms require previous 30 days data to predict next day data, Our ML model will be able to predict only 1 day in future.
+To predict more than 1 day in future, we will have to use the predicted value as input for the next day.

+#### Metric

+I used Mean Absolute Error (MAE) as the evaluation metric for the models.

 #### Feature Engineering

 **Lag Features**

-From the time series analysis above I found that there are multiple seasonality in the data.
+From the time series analysis above I found that there are multiple seasonalities in the data.
 I used the 1 day lag, 7 day lag, 12 day lag and 30 day lag as features for the models.

 Using all above lag values, I derived the following features: